 - Private and Tax Law of Estates

-Master of Law in Legal Issues, Crime and Security of Information Technologies where relevant with special subject:
+Master of Law in Legal Issues, Crime and Security of Information Technologies, where relevant with subject area>

 ° programme taught in English